Last Updated on February 28, 2023 by The Filtery

 You can read more about this issue here.

-Preservatives like methylisothiazolinone are commonly used in personal care products—even some of the ones labeled as “natural”!
-Many of these preservatives are irritants and some (like parabens) are even endocrine disruptors.
-They’re not necessary in hand sanitizers.
+Preservatives like methylisothiazolinone are commonly used in personal care products—even some of the ones labeled as “natural.”
+Many of these preservatives are irritants, and some (like parabens) are even endocrine disruptors.
+They’re not necessary for hand sanitizers.

-This ingredient used to be very common in disinfection products, but has since been mostly banned.
-But if you have any old sanitizers that have this ingredient or find any bottles overseas that contain it, steer clear.
+This ingredient used to be very common in disinfection products but has since been mostly banned.
+But if you have any old sanitizers with this ingredient or find any bottles overseas containing it, steer clear.

 What About the Wipes?

-Wipes are a difficult one because you have to wonder about what the actual fabric is made out of too.
+Wipes are difficult because you have to wonder about what the fabric is made of too.
 Many conventional cleaning wipes are made using synthetic materials, which will break down into microplastics and end up in our ecosystems and food supplies.

 A ‘better’ alternative involves using rayon fabric wipes, which is what EO uses.
 But this really isn’t a perfect solution either because the process of making rayon is (usually) toxic to workers and surrounding communities.
-We haven’t been able to find a good sanitizing wipe that’s made from a truly all-natural material, but we’ll be sure to update you if and when we do.
+We haven’t found a good sanitizing wipe made from a truly all-natural material, but we’ll be sure to update you if and when we do.

 Safer Hand Sanitizer Ingredients to Look for Instead

-Instead of things like propylene glycol, many of the brands below use moisturizing agents like glycerin, aloe vera, or hyaluronic acid, which are safer.
+Instead of things like propylene glycol, many of the brands below use moisturizing agents like glycerin, aloe vera, or hyaluronic acid.
 (P.S.
 You can also check out this article with our favorite non-toxic lotion brands to help keep your hands from drying out!)

 In general, essential oils are better for fragrance (just be aware that certain ones, such as lemon and lime, are allergens for some people).